For a list of all publications, please see here.

 Paul DS, Nisbet JP, Yang TP, Meacham S, Rendon A, Hautaviita K, Tallila J, White J, […], Soranzo N, Ouwehand WH & Deloukas P

 Turning genetic discoveries identified in genome-wide association studies into biological mechanisms is an important challenge in human genetics.
 We mapped sites of open chromatin, which mark active gene regulatory elements, in red blood and platelet precursor cells.
-Then, we screened these regions for genetic variants associated with red cell and platelet traits, and pinpointed a number of candidate functional variants.
+Then, we screened these regions for genetic variants associated with red cell and platelet traits, and pinpointed several candidate functional variants.
 Using both cellular and mouse models, the study also describes the molecular mechanism at the PIK3CG gene region, implicated in the regulation of platelet volume and function.